🌟🌟Welcome to the home of the Vanstars!🌟🌟

 Hi!
 I’m Mrs. Van, your friendly neighborhood English teacher.

-Mrs. Van’s English class began as a result of the virus-that-must-not-be-named, and it continues as a free, live-streamed class that meets once a month.
+Mrs. Van’s English class began as a result of the virus-that-must-not-be-named, and it continues as a free, live-streamed class that you can watch on YouTube.

 🌟Short Story Class